pedropXL/Xadrez_em_Python-Chess_in_Python-/README.md

 - Python 3.x
 - Pygame library: For providing the framework to build the game.
 - PIL (Pillow) library: For image processing and resizing.
-- soundfile library: For handling audio files.
+- Soundfile library: For handling audio files.

 ---